miguelnunorosa/miguelnunorosa/README.md

 ### :technologist: About Me :

-Welcome to my github repository.
+Welcome to my GitHub repository.
 My name is Miguel, I'm from Portugal. <br>

 At this moment I try to start a new career in development (web and mobile).
 Loving technology since the '90s, using Linux (since 2006 - started with OpenSUSE, now I use Ubuntu) on all machines with **FOSS** (**F**ree **O**pen **S**ource **S**oftware).
 I love minimalism and simplicity! (following **KISS** philosophy - **K**eep **I**t **S**imple **S**tupid) 😄